edgarkarpowicz/edgarkarpowicz/README.md

 - 🦔 Muchos Proyectos y Repositorios dedicados a la Ingeniería de Software!

 - 👥 Advanced English Degree (Took part of an Exchange Program!) & Native Spanish Speaker.
-Would like to learn Russian!
+Would like to learn Russian & German!

 + y otras cosas más!